bodyhigh/Cindor-Exandria/README.md

 ### Example Workflow

 1. **Navigate to the Repository**:
-    - Open the repository link: [Cindor-Exandria](https://github.com/bodyhigh/Cindor-Exandria).
+    - Open the repository link: [Cindor-Exandria](https://github.com/bodyhigh/Cindor-Exandria) and [manifest](https://github.com/bodyhigh/Cindor-Exandria/manifest.yaml).

 2. **Load DM Persona**:
-    - Start by reading "dm_persona.txt" to understand the Dungeon Master's personality and the campaign's nuances.
+    - Start by access the file indicated as "persona" in the manifest for assumed persona description.

 3. **Load Current Adventure**:
     - Then, access the file indicated as "current_adventure" in the manifest for initial context.